6.1 General context

 Malta’s past and present experiences have helped policy experts to identify areas of strength and limitations of standing practices, suggesting what should be sustained or improved, as well as where prevention or intervention are necessary to equitably promote values which help achieve the targets highlighted in the Framework for the Education Strategy for Malta 2014-2024.

-In this regard, the Framework for the Education Strategy for Malta: 2014-2024 is a manifestation of the Ministry for Education and Employment’s commitment to provide present and future generations with opportunities to develop the necessary values, skills and attitudes for active citizenship and employability in the 21st century and increasingly close the gap between the world of education and the rest of the world, including the world of employment.
-Malta stipulated four main targets in this framework, to:
+In this regard, the Framework for the Education Strategy for Malta: 2014-2024 is a manifestation of the Ministry for Education, Sport, Youth, Research and Innovation’s commitment to providing present and future generations with opportunities to develop the necessary values, skills, and attitudes for active citizenship and employability in the 21st century and increasingly close the gap between the world of education and the rest of the world, including the world of employment.
+Malta stipulated four main targets in this framework:

 - Reduce the gaps in educational outcomes between boys and girls and between students attending different schools, and decrease the number of low achievers and raise the bar in literacy, numeracy, and science and technology competence, and increase student achievement;